 Jasper National Park is a UNESCO World Heritage Site and one of the last fully protected caribou ranges in the Rocky Mountains.

-Founded as a fur-trading post at the beginning of the 19th Century, Jasper developed into an important provincial station on the Grand Trunk Pacific Railway and a key supplies stop on the Trans-Canada Yellowhead Highway.
+Founded as a fur-trading post at the beginning of the 19th Century, the nearby resort town of Jasper developed into an important stop on the Grand Trunk Pacific Railway and a key supplies stop on the Trans-Canada Yellowhead Highway.
 It is still very much a genuine working junction town today, yet has also evolved into a successful mountain resort that serves as the principal gateway into the surrounding pristine wilderness.

 Jasper's ski area, Marmot Basin, is 19km (25mins) south of the town, a designated recreational zone within the national park that still retains an atmosphere of being far away from civilisation.
 There's no accommodation at the ski area itself, only day-lodges catering for daily visitors.
 Facilities though are good, with a choice of restaurants, cafés and bars, plus an equipment rental shop, ski school and childcare centre.